-While the exterior of the all-new Volvo V50 sportswagon could be described as evolutionary, the interior represents nothing less than a revolution in car design.
+While the exterior of the Volvo V50 Sportswagon could be described as evolutionary, the interior represents nothing less than a revolution in car design.
 Its focal point is an ultra-thin central instrument stack, which appears to be free-floating in space.
 This is a world-first for the automotive sector and was previewed on the Volvo VCC (Versatility Concept Car).
 It is a reflection of Volvo's Scandinavian design heritage and its commitment to premium quality.
 "The super-slim format is the ultimate icon of the car and a revolution in itself," says its chief designer, Guy Borgoyne.

-The inspiration for the interior of the all-new Volvo V50 came from outside the car world.
-"If you want to be innovative, there is little point looking at what the competition is doing," explains Volvo's Design Director Henrik Otto, "it is far more valuable to look at what they're not doing."
+The inspiration for the interior of the V50 came from outside the car world: "If you want to be innovative, there is little point looking at what the competition is doing," explains Volvo's Design Director, "it is far more valuable to look at what they're not doing."

-Otto and his team were influenced instead by the Scandinavian design tradition of clean surfaces and uncluttered lines.
+Volvo's design team were influenced by the Scandinavian design tradition of clean surfaces and uncluttered lines.
 They drew inspiration, for example, from the elegant simplicity of the classic compression-moulded Series 7 chair, designed by the world-famous Arne Jacobsen.
 Trends in high-tech electrical equipment, such as cameras, audio systems and computers, were also studied.
 Notes were taken on how the designers use and combine new materials so that they form part of the user-experience.
 These disparate influences - classic Scandinavian style and high-tech innovation - were combined to create a radically different interior concept.